Southern New Hampshire University

 Alt text for data visualization should contain four elements:

-• chart type
+• Type of chart

-• data that is presented
+• Data that is being presented

-• the main conclusion
+• The main conclusion

-• the link to the full dataset
+• The link to the full dataset

 The chart type, data, and main conclusion give a great overview of the chart that will be enough for most users.
 The link to the data source provides an additional opportunity to dive deeper into the data the chart was based on.